-Businesses should take into account the findings of the most recent UK National Risk Assessment, together with any guidance issued by the relevant anti-money laundering supervisory authority.

-- 4.3.4 Total MLTF risks include the possibility that the business might: - Be used to launder money (e.g. by holding criminal proceeds in a client money account or by becoming involved in an arrangement that disguises the beneficial ownership of criminal proceeds); - Be used to facilitate MLTF by another person (e.g. by creating a corporate vehicle to be used for money laundering or by introducing a money launderer to another regulated entity); - Suffer consequential legal, regulatory or reputational damage because a client (or one or more of its associates) is involved in money laundering. - A.3.5 Risks should be grouped into categories, such as 'client', 'service' and 'geography'.
+- Its transactions (referred to here as engagements); and - Its delivery channels. - 4.3.2 One possible first step is to consider the MLTF risks faced by each different part of the business.
+The business may already have general risk assessment processes, and these could form the basis of its MLTF risk analysis. - 4.3.3 When designing an assessment process the business should look not only at itself but at its clients and markets as well.
+Consider factors that lower risks as well as those that increase them; a client subject to an effective MLTF regime poses a lower risk than one not subject to such a regime.
+Businesses should take into account the findings of the most recent UK National Risk Assessment, together with any relevant information issued by the relevant AML supervisory authority. - 4.3.4 Total MLTF risks include the possibility that the business might: - Be used to launder money (e.g. by holding criminal proceeds in a client money account or by becoming involved in an arrangement that disguises the beneficial ownership of criminal proceeds); - Be used to facilitate MLTF by another person (e.g. by creating a corporate vehicle to be used for money laundering or by introducing a money launderer to another regulated entity); or - Suffer consequential legal, regulatory or reputational damage because a client (or one or more of its associates) is involved in money laundering. - 4.3.5 Risks should be grouped into categories, such as 'client', 'service' and 'geography'.
 Some risks will not easily fit under any one heading but that should not prevent them from being considered properly.
 Nor should a business judge overall risk simply by looking at individual risks in isolation.
 When two threats are combined, they can produce a total risk greater than the sum of the parts.
 A particular industry and a particular country may each be thought to pose only a moderate risk.
 But when they are brought together, perhaps by a particular client or transaction, then the combined risk could possibly be high.
 Businesses must not take a 'tick-box' approach to assessing MLTF risk in relation to any individual client but must, instead, take reasonable steps to assess all information relevant to its consideration of the risk.